itaikla/lighthouse-automation/README.md

 # lighthouse-automation

-This script uses api of google lighthouse.
+This script detects google lighthouse page ranking, by using its api.
-It's checking the ranking for multiple pages.